 If you’re an athlete, you need a doctor who understands sports and who can specifically address sports-related conditions and injuries.
-John Cheng, MD, is a family medicine physician and sports medicine specialist with South Coast Medical Group who can offer health services to athletes in Aliso Viejo, California, and the surrounding communities.
+The South Coast Medical Group OC Team are a family medicine physicians and sports medicine specialists with South Coast Medical Group who can offer health services to athletes in Aliso Viejo, California, and the surrounding communities.
 Call for an appointment or book online to receive treatment for an injury, get a routine sports physical, or care for your overall health.

 What does sports medicine entail?

-Having served an extensive fellowship in sports medicine, Dr. Cheng can provide support for athletes in the form of:
+Having served an extensive fellowship in sports medicine, The South Coast Medical Group OC Team can provide support for athletes in the form of: